 - Quality first Teaching: All children will have equal access to all subjects and all age related learning objectives which will be reasonably adjusted through targeted resources for children with specific needs.
 This will be done by lessons following a mastery pedagogy, where all children are kept together as a class working on the same unit of work, whilst at the same time addressing the need for all pupils to master the curriculum and for some to gain a deeper proficiency and understanding.
 Challenge is provided to deepen the learning rather than accelerating through a subject's content.
 Higher attaining children, or those pupils who grasp concepts quickly, are challenged through multiple opportunities for variation, which deepens their knowledge of the same content.
 Those children who are not sufficiently fluent are provided with in class targeted support from our expert teachers and support staff, provided with resources which can scaffold their learning (such as concrete and pictorial resources) and are supported through additional pre and post teach opportunities, to consolidate their understanding before moving on. - Intervention: To help pupils to keep up with their peers' additional support from time to time will be used.
 This can take a number of forms: 1 to 1 or group tuition, pre and post reaching opportunities and booster classes.
 The school will fund additional teaching time for pupils within and outside of school hours (after school week days or weekends).
 School staff and commissioned agency staff will work together to develop a programme of learning linked to current teaching objectives to give children additional time to embed new or existing knowledge that they are struggling to grasp.
 This is in addition to Wave 1 teaching. - Pre and post teach strategy: Identified children will be introduced to a learning objective, a pre teach 20/30 min session, before the introductory lesson to the whole class.
 They will then engage within the class lesson, completing activities with their peers.
 A follow up short 20 min post teach will occur later that day to ensure learning has been consolidated. - Booster classes: Target larger class groups of children who need additional support and are deployed as and when necessary as emerging issues dictate.
-On occasions, some children are invited to booster classes before and after school to support their learning and understanding so that they can access the curriculum with increased confidence and proficiency - Additional Needs: When pupils are identified as having additional needs appropriate procedures identified in relevant policies and guidance documents will be implemented; EAL tracker, SEND protocols, Equalities Act; Single Equalities policy, Accessibility policy and Action Plan, Behaviour families' full access t to learning and the e school life.
+On occasions, some children are invited to booster classes before and after school to support their learning and understanding so that they can access the curriculum with increased confidence and proficiency - Additional Needs: When pupils are identified as having additional needs appropriate procedures identified in relevant policies and guidance documents will be implemented; EAL tracker, SEND protocols, Equalities Act; Single Equalities policy, Accessibility policy and Action Plan, Behaviour policy, Anti Bullying Policy, EAL Protocols etc. Such policies and associated guidance ensures that the academy actively challenges and removes barriers which could hinder pupils and their families' full access to learning and the school life.